 FUNCTION OF THE JOB:

-Reports to the Dean of Student Services and is responsible for implementing the mission and goals of the student services division and academic advising program specializing in career advising/resources and serving student veterans.
+Reports to the Dean of Student Services and is responsible for implementing the mission and goals of the student services division and academic advising program specializing in career advising/resources.

 DUTIES AND RESPONSIBILITIES